 Continue re-evaluating each item in your “keep” piles, one category at a time.
 Ask yourself the questions listed above.
 Be as objective as possible.
 Never ask your spouse, significant other, or best friend what you should keep.
 This is YOUR wardrobe.
 Only you will ultimately be able to decide what stays and what goes.

 Once you’ve whittled your clothing down to the items you want to keep, imagine the possibilities.
 Look for ways you can pair items together.
-Try out different combinations with your clothing.
+Try out different combinations.
 Use items in different ways.
 Don’t be afraid to mix and match patterns, colors, and textures.
 Layer items for different looks.
-For example, check out this Pinterest board for ways to style a maxi dress.

 Treat yourself to some new, matching hangers.
 I use a set like these for tops and dresses, and these for pants, shorts, and skirts.
 Hang the items you have decided to keep in your closet or fold and place neatly in drawers.
 You may discover your clothes have more “breathing” room.
 At this time, you can store away off-season clothing if you live in an area with fluctuating weather conditions.
 Neatly store seasonal clothing in clear/labeled bins in your closet, attic or garage until needed.
 Only keep in your closet and drawers the clothing you be wearing for a season or two.
 I live in a four-season climate.
 I like to keep my Fall/Winter clothing out from October-March and switch to my Spring/Summer wardrobe from April-September.
 Do what works for you.